tekumara/setup-ubuntu/README.md

 ## Development

-A [Dockerfile](Dockerfile) is provided to help build the scripts.
-Each layer is a script and cached to make it easy to iterate on changes.
+Run `make` to see all options for development, test, and publish.

-[Dockerfile.test](Dockerfile.test) is used to run [install.sh](install.sh) which downloads, extracts and runs all scripts end to end.
+A development docker image is provided to help develop the scripts locally (see [Dockerfile](Dockerfile)).

-Run `make` to see options for building and running the Dockerfiles.
+The installer supports installing as root, or a user using sudo.
+When installed via cloud-init the installer will be running as root.

 When adding ubuntu packages repos follow the [existing pattern](install-root/docker.sh).
 Do not install software-properties-common and use apt-add-repository.
 The software-properties-common package installs python3, python3-dbus, and python3-apt which adds python packages to _/usr/lib/python3/dist-packages_.
 Anything in _/usr/lib/python3/dist-packages_ is added to all python interpreters' PYTHONPATH.
 This can affect the deadsnakes version of python we install (see [python.sh](install-root/python.sh)).